duarational performance/installation with Leong Waiying: 4 hours

 In light of my observations in Japan and the anti-nudity context in Singapore, I reflected that the situation called for the "de-obscening" of my nude body by having it seen through a well-known child’s toy that breaks down the image of reality into aesthetically-pleasing fragments of colors and forms: the kaleidoscope.

-Visitors were invited to peep through a kaleidoscope poking out of a wall at my collaborator and me performing live – in the nude – behind that wall.
-Live sounds of heavy breathing and of bodily movement were amplified in the gallery.
+Visitors were invited to peep through a kaleidoscope poking out of a wall at my collaborator and I performing live – in the nude – behind that wall.
+Sounds of heavy breathing and of bodily movement were amplified in the gallery.
 In order to view the spectacle through the peephole which was positioned at crotch-level, the viewer was obliged to assume various awkward positions, unwittingly becoming a spectacle to the others in the gallery.

 The view through the kaleidoscope was one of a fragmented and mirrored reality.
 Two nude female forms were engaged in some sort of activity that was, by turns, in or out of sync, energetic or languid.
 Depending on the positions of the performers in relation to the kaleidoscope and to each other, the images seen by the audience ranged from easily recognizable to baroquely abstract .

-The suggestive live soundtrack compelled each visitor to step into the limelight in order to placate his or her curiosity.
+The suggestive soundtrack compelled each visitor to step into the limelight in order to placate their curiosity.
 As the kaleidoscope peephole accommodated only a single eye at a time, spectators had to individually assume an uncomfortable position of becoming an object of scrutiny for the others present.
 Not only that, they were obliged to maintain this inelegant pose for as long as it took them to comprehend the tantalizing scene behind the wall.

 Beyond the comic aspect of respectable citizens standing in line for their turn at exposing their behinds to the other visitors in order to peek at what promised to be a sexy sight, each visitor was well aware of why the living nude human form had to be viewed in this oblique manner.